 The quality of the quiet zone for the RRM measurement setup based on IFF is described in B.2.4.3.

-The quality of the quiet zone for the RRM measurement setup based on enhanced IFF is FFS.
+The quality of the quiet zone for the RRM measurement setup based on enhanced IFF is described in B.2.4.3.
+The QoQZ validation needs to be performed only with the reference reflector, P0, if same sized IFF reflectors are used.

 The quality of the quiet zone for the RRM measurement setup based on IFF+DFF is FFS.